julienkay/com.doji.mobilesam/docs/manual/getting-started.md

 ### Setting an Image for Segmentation

-Before running the segmentation, you must set the image using the @Doji.AI.Segmentation.MobileSAM.SetImage(Texture) method:
+Before running the segmentation, you must set the image using the [SetImage(Texture)](xref:Doji.AI.Segmentation.MobileSAM.SetImage(Texture)) method:

 ```csharp
 _mobileSAMPredictor.SetImage(TestImage);